npapagna/cuis-code-coverage/README.md

 Block temporary variables declarations are covered when they were either read or written at least once:
 ![Code Coverage](assets/demo-block-temporaries-declaration-highlighting.png)

-### Boolean Highlighting
+### Boolean coverage
-With Boolean Highlighting you can easily spot arguments, variables or message sends that only referenced `true` or `false` (considered 50% covered), or both (considered 100% covered).
+With Boolean Coverage you can easily spot arguments, variables or message sends that only referenced `true` or `false` (considered 50% covered), or both (considered 100% covered).

 Temporary variables are covered as boolean when they were only assigned to true or false: